SpawnageLoong/cde4301-final-report/pages/2_individuals/4_richard.md

 The primary design requirement for my part is to ensure that our payload can be integrated with the parent satellite.
 Therefore, the specifications I have to meet are entirely dependent on our rideshare partner.

 At the time of writing this report, our team does not have a confirmed rideshare partner yet.
-As such, I do not have a finalised list of specifications that I can use to base my design choices on.
+As such, there is no finalised list of specifications.
 However, we do have a technical partnership with In-Space Missions, which is a subsidiary of BAE Systems, and their Faraday Dragon program.

 Through this partnership, I have access to some of the specifications and documents for the Faraday Dragon spacecraft such as their Payload Integration Emulator (PIE) user guide and their Interface Control Document (ICD).
-Additionally, there are active communication channels between us and the Faraday Dragon team.

 Therefore, I am basing many of my design choices on the Faraday Dragon spacecraft's integration requirements.
-However, some details such as mission parameters are still not determinable as there is not a specific mission to base our experiments on.

 ## 4.4 Design Choices